storedsafe/csv-importer/README.md

 Usage: csv-importer.py [-vdsuat]
  --verbose                      (Boolean) Enable verbose output.
  --debug                        (Boolean) Enable debug output.
+ --no-rest                      Operate in off-line mode, do not attempt to use the REST API.
  --rc <rc file>                 Use this file to obtain a valid token and a server address.
  --storedsafe (or -s) <Server>  Use this StoredSafe server.
  --user (or -u) <user>          Authenticate as this user to the StoredSafe server.
  --apikey (or -a) <API Key>     Use this unique API key when communicating with the StoredSafe server.
  --token (or -t) <Auth Token>   Use pre-authenticated token instead of --user and --apikey.
- --basic-auth-user <user:pw>    Specify the user name and password to use for HTTP Basic Authentication --csv <file>                   File in CSV format to import.
+ --basic-auth-user <user:pw>    Specify the user name and password to use for HTTP Basic Authentication.
+ --csv <file>                   File in CSV format to import.
  --separator <char>             Use this character as CSV delimiter. (defaults to ,) --json <file>                  Store output (JSON) in this file.
  --fieldnames <fields>          Specify the mapping between columns and field names.
 Has to match exactly.
 Defaults to the Server template.
  --objectname <field>           Use this field as objectname when storing objects.
 Defaults to the host field from the Server template
  --template <template>          Use this template name for import.
 Name has to match exactly.
 Defaults to the Server template.
- --templateid <template-ID>     Use this template-ID when importing.
- --vault <Vaultname>            Store imported objects in this vault.
-Name has to match exactly.
- --vaultid <Vault-ID>           Store imported objects in this Vault-ID.
- --create-vault                 (Boolean) Create missing vaults.
- --policy <policy-id>           Use this password policy for newly created vaults.
-(Default to 7) --description <text>           Use this as description for any newly created vault.
-(Default to "Created by csv-importer.")
+ --templateid <template-ID>     Use this template-ID when importing. (*) --vault <Vaultname>            Store imported objects in this vault.
+Name has to match exactly. (*) --vaultid <Vault-ID>           Store imported objects in this Vault-ID. (*) --create-vault                 (Boolean) Create missing vaults. (*) --policy <policy-id>           Use this password policy for newly created vaults.
+(Default to policy #7) (*) --description <text>           Use this as description for any newly created vault.
+(Default to "Created by csv-importer.") (*)
- --allow-duplicates             (Boolean) Allow duplicates when importing.
- --no-rest                      Operate in off-line mode, do not attempt to use the REST API.
- --skip-first-line              Skip first line of input.
+ --allow-duplicates             (Boolean) Allow duplicates when importing. (*) --skip-first-line              Skip first line of input.
 A CSV file usually has headers, use this to skip them.
  --remove-extra-columns         Remove any extra columns the if CSV file has more columns than the template.
  --stuff-extra <field>          Add data from extranous columns to this field.
- --list-vaults                  List all vaults accessible to the authenticated user.
- --list-templates               List all available templates.
+ --not-empty <fielda,fieldb>    These fields must not be blank in imports.
+(Separate fields with ",") --fill-with <string>           For fields specified with --not-empty, use this string as filler.
+(Defaults to "n/a") --list-vaults                  List all vaults accessible to the authenticated user. (*) --list-templates               List all available templates.
  --list-fieldnames              List all fieldnames in the specified template. (--template or --templateid)

+(*) REST mode only.

 Using REST API and interactive login:
 $ csv-importer.py --storedsafe safe.domain.cc --user bob --apikey myapikey --csv file.csv --vault "Public Web Servers" --verbose